Skip to main contentSkip to navigation

 What Happens If You Can't Recover My SSD Data?

 If we cannot recover your files, you pay nothing for the recovery attempt.
+Evaluation is free.
+We diagnose the failure, identify the exact tier, and provide a firm quote before any billable work begins.
 NAND swap cases require a 50% deposit because donor parts are consumed regardless of outcome.
-All other tiers are fully covered by the guarantee.

 Full no-fix-no-fee policy details